 Fall 2020: The staircase is open at Balsam Lake Mountain Fire Tower, and a Catskill Center volunteer interpreter is present on weekends and holiday Mondays through Columbus Day to talk about the history of the tower and the Catskill Park.

-Hiking Directions: Follow the blue-marked Dry Brook Ridge Trail located on Mill Brook Road outside the hamlet of Arkville 2.2 miles to the intersection with the Balsam Lake Mountain Trail.
+Hiking Directions: Follow the blue-marked Dry Brook Ridge Trail from the parking are located on Mill Brook Road near the hamlet of Arkville.
+Go 2.2 miles to the intersection with the Balsam Lake Mountain Trail.
 Follow the red-marked Balsam Lake Mountain Trail 0.75 miles to the Fire Tower and the summit of the mountain.
 Return via the same route for a moderate, six-mile, round trip hike.
+From the south, follow Beaverkill Rd. from Livingston Manor to the trailhead at the end of Turnwood Rd.
+Take the DBR Trail 0.9 mile to the BLM Trail and go .85 mile to the summit, passing the lean-to spur to the west.

 Mount Tremper Fire Tower – Town of Shandaken – Elevation 2,740′